Set up an integration with Fortify

 Integrate ALM Octane with Fortify to bring security testing into your development cycle:

 Identify security vulnerabilities soon after they are introduced into the code and correct them.

 Raise developers' awareness, encouraging them to avoid introducing vulnerabilities.

 Tip: If you are using a static code analysis tool other than Fortify, you can inject security vulnerability issues detected by the tool into ALM Octane using the ALM Octane REST API.
 For details, see Add vulnerability issues into ALM Octane.

 How does the integration work?

 Periodically, during the development cycle, run a pipeline on Jenkins that includes a Fortify on Demand Upload step.
 After this step uploads the application's code to Fortify on Demand, a security assessment of your code begins.

 If the pipeline run is successful, ALM Octane polls the Fortify on Demand server.
 When the assessment is complete, ALM Octane retrieves the newly found vulnerabilities and displays them in the pipeline run.

-Important privacy note: If your Fortify on Demand data contains personally identifiable information (PII), contact your system administrators to check the geographical locations of the Fortify on Demand data farm and the ALM Octane server.
+Important privacy note: If your Fortify data contains personally identifiable information (PII), contact your system administrators to check the geographical locations of the Fortify data farm and the ALM Octane server.
 If the two are located in different geographical locations, verify with your chief information security officer or privacy office that this integration complies with your regional regulations.